What instruments do you play?

 How do we book you?

-If I am available for your date, we will confirm booking details and pricing, and I will then take a small deposit to secure the booking, which is payable online by credit or debit card (via Stripe – it’s like PayPal but there is no need to sign up for anything).
+If I am available for your date, we will confirm booking details and pricing, and I will then take a small deposit to secure the booking, which is payable online by credit or debit card (via Stripe – it’s like PayPal but there is no need to register or download anything).
 I would send you a custom invoice link to your deposit/receipt page.
-You can keep this private link to hand, or print out the invoice/receipt for your records.
+You can keep this private link handy, or print out the invoice/receipt for your records.

 I receive many compliments about how “handy” this payment system is!

-The deposit is a non-refundable booking fee.
+The deposit is a non-refundable booking fee for a specific date and location.
 Please remember that no booking is secure without the payment of deposit.

 We’ve sent the deposit to you.
 What happens next?

 I will send you an email of confirmation to thank you for sending the deposit though, and I will put your confirmed booking into my calendar.
-I will outline any relevant details (e.g. regarding the final balance or when we should be in touch again).
+I will outline any relevant details (e.g. regarding the final balance and when we should be in touch again).
 If you have booked ceremony music, I will send you a detailed email to help you get started with choosing your ceremony music (see below).

 Can we book ceremony music now and decide on reception music later?

-If you have booked ceremony music alone, I cannot guarantee to remain available in the evening for your reception music without a reception music booking, so do let me know if you are planning to book reception music with me, to avoid disappointment.
+If you have booked ceremony music alone, I cannot guarantee to remain available in the evening for your reception music without a reception music booking, so do let me know if you are planning to book reception music with me to avoid disappointment.r

 Choosing Instruments and Ceremony Music